SuperLove

-"SuperLove" is a song by English singer Charli XCX, released as a single on 2 December 2013.
+"SuperLove" is a song by British singer Charli XCX, released as a single on 2 December 2013.
 Although the song was originally announced as the lead single from Charli's then-untitled second major-label studio album, it ultimately was not included on 2014's Sucker.
 The single reached number 62 on the UK Singles Chart, becoming Charli's first solo entry on the chart.

 Background

 According to Charli, "SuperLove" is a song about "running away and falling in love with someone and it being really dangerous and bad for you but still amazing, romantic and wonderful [...]
 'SuperLove' is the best drug and this song is about overdosing on it and falling in real deep."

 After being announced by XCX that the song would not appear on her sophomore studio album Sucker, a track listing was released online by Warner Music Group of the Japanese edition of the album, which featured "SuperLove" along with two other bonus tracks.
 This track listing was later changed, removing "SuperLove" and including the European bonus track "Red Balloon".